 The right to petition your government is guaranteed by the First Amendment of the United States Constitution.
 We the People is a platform that empowers the American public to take this action like never before – it’s a way for anybody, anywhere, to speak directly to the government and become an agent for change.

 With We the People, you can easily create a petition online, share it, and collect signatures.
 If you gather 100,000 signature in 30 days, we’ll review your petition, make sure it gets in front of the appropriate policy experts, and issue an official response.

-Petitioning has the potential to enact real change – just check out some of our petition creator’s success stories – but it’s also your fundamental right as an American citizen, and an opportunity to connect with a community of like-minded people who are invested in making a change.
+Petitioning has the potential to enact real change, but it’s also your fundamental right as an American citizen, and an opportunity to connect with a community of like-minded people who are invested in making a change.
 Ideally, running a petition on We the People is just the start of something bigger — a long-term, robust form of civic engagement.

 Create a Petition

 Before you start a petition, think about your goal.
 What you want the President or the Administration to do?
 Why others should support your cause?
 This will help you clearly articulate your position and make your petition more effective.
 You should also check to be sure there isn’t already a recent petition with the same goal on the site.

 Here's how to create a new petition:

 Choose a Type: Start by choosing one of the five types of actions that are within the purview of this site, completing the sentence “We the People ask the Administration to...” which will be the header of your petition.

 Enter a Title: Enter a short (120 characters or less) title for the petition.
 It should be clear, compelling and describe the goal of your petition.